Omadeanne/hello-world/README.md

 # hello-world
-Welcome to coils tutorial on git coils is a cloud computing and devops training
+Welcome to coils tutorial on git coils is a 3 months cloud computing and devops training